keaSystemIntegration/gift-wishing/docs/how_to.md

   use_backend friend-status-service if friends
 ```

-This 'frontend' is in charge of HTTP requests and redirects them to the proper service based on the root path used in the endpoint.
+This 'frontend' is in charge of HTTP (`Port 80`) requests and redirects them to the proper service based on the root path used in the endpoint.
 Before that, however, the gateway executes the `lua.authorize` function in order to authorize access to the services.
+After that, it set a cookie with the user claims based on the decoded JWT.
 More explanations on this in the flow diagram.

 ```cfg
 frontend api_sftp